 September 11, 2012 marked the beginning of a new type of service for me.
 Beyond local, I went global, as a volunteer with the Peace Corps in Rwanda.
-I am teaching English as a foreign language [TEFL] to secondary level (high school) students and training teachers in learner centered methodology, in addition to any other opportunities I have to be a partner in the development of Rwanda.
+I served for three years, teaching English as a Foreign Language [TEFL] to secondary level (high school) students and training teachers in learner centered methodology, in addition to many other opportunities I had to be a partner in the development of Rwanda.

 are my anthem in life.
 As much as I make plans for the next 5 years, or even the next day, being truly happy means finding joy even when my plans get waylaid.
 Sometimes changes, as hard as they may be at the time, end up being for the best.
 They introduce us to new friends, develop new skills, or show us that our original plan wasn’t what we should doing all along!
-My goal in the Peace Corps is to be flexible as I adapt to a new job and culture, to be open to meeting new family and friends, and to always find joy even when nothing goes as I plan!
+My goal in the Peace Corps was to be flexible as I adapted to a new job and culture, to be open to meeting new family and friends, and to always find joy even when nothing goes as I plan!